Inclusion tubes de couleur

 Limited Edition of 100 ex. + 20 AP + 20 HC

 52 x 35 x 6 cm

-He’s one of the most prolific and inventive creators of the late 20th century, Arman’s vast artistic output ranges from drawings and prints to monumental public sculptures to his famous “accumulations” of found objects.
-His work—strongly influenced by Dada, and in turn a strong influence on Pop Art—is in the collections of such institutions as the Metropolitan Museum of Art in New York, the Tate Gallery in London and the Centre Pompidou in Paris.
+The artist is seen as one of the most prolific and inventive creators of the late 20th century.
+His vast artistic output ranges from drawings and prints to monumental public sculptures, and his famous “accumulations”.
+His work is in the collections of such institutions as the Metropolitan Museum of Art in New York, the Tate Gallery in London and the Centre Pompidou in Paris.

 The artist passed away in October 2005.
 However, the efforts of his wife of 34 years, Corice Canton Arman, and of the Arman P. Arman Trust, continue to ensure that his remarkable legacy.
 We are proud to resent his work in Marciano Contemporary galleries.